 Around each of the rotor's laminated salient poles are directionally wound coils, which form the basis of an electro-magnetic system.
-Current flowing through the rotor poles contra-directional coils create a magnetic field within the complete rotor assembly, with adjacent poles being magnetically polarised of opposite polarity; as seen in the diagram on the next page; note N-S-N-S polarity.
+Current flowing through the rotor poles contra-directional coils create a magnetic field within the complete rotor assembly, with adjacent poles being magnetically polarised of opposite polarity; as seen in the diagram below; note N-S-N-S polarity.